walshbr/introduction-to-text-analysis/close-reading/close-reading.md

 > "I’ve got your business for you.
 You know I don’t lack taste.
 Trust me: you come to dinner at my house and tell me that I’m a cad if I don’t give you the most beautiful woman, the most fresh, the most seductive; a true morsel for a king."

-In beginning a close reading here, I might ask:
+In beginning a close reading here, we might ask:

 * What adjectives and nouns describe Mme du Barry here?